plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 As we say no to the adtech and surveillance capitalism, we also don't use Facebook and Google ads to grow Plausible.
 In addition to this, we're a 100% open source project that is transparent in everything we do.

-Here are some of the lessons we learned on our journey to $10,000 monthly reccuring revenue.
+Here are some of the lessons we learned on our journey to $10,000 monthly recurring revenue.

 1. Ordered list
 {:toc}